zentrocdot/artificial-intelligence-tools/bash/README.md

 - Aspect Ratio (e.g. 2:3, 19:9, 1:1)
 - Wallpaper (e.g. Yes, No or Unknown)

 <p align="justify">Category will be extracted from my EXIF metadata.
 Orientation is derived from the data.
 Aspect Ratio values and Wallpaper string are calculated.</p>

+### Sample Printout

 An example printout looks like this